sean-parent/win-mac-keyboard/README.md

 ## Known issues

-The application must be Unicode aware, and the combining characters don't render correctly in some situations.
+The application must be Unicode aware.
 In some cases, the characters interfere with application shortcuts.
 In such cases, you can toggle to the regular keyboard with Windows-Space.
 In some apps, altGr will not work for some characters, but control-alt will work.

 If you have issues or suggestions, please open an issue in this repository.